IntelligentSoftwareSystems/Galois/README.md

 constructs (e.g. for and while) and serial data structures in their algorithms with parallel loop constructs and concurrent data structures provided by Galois to express their algorithms.
-Galois is designed so that the programmer does not have to deal with low-level parallel programming constructs such as threads, locks, barriers, condition variables etc.
+Galois is designed so that the programmer does not have to deal with low-level parallel programming constructs such as threads, locks, barriers, condition variables, etc.

 Highlights include:
-- Parallel *for_each* loop that handles dependencies between iterations, as well as dynamic work creation, and, a *do_all* loop for simple parallelism.
+- Parallel *for_each* loop that handles dependencies between iterations, as well as dynamic work creation, and a *do_all* loop for simple parallelism.
 Both provide load balancing and excellent scalability on multi-socket systems
 - A concurrent graph library designed for graph analytics algorithms as well as other domains such as irregular meshes.
-- Scalable concurrent containers such as bag, vector, list etc.
+- Scalable concurrent containers such as bag, vector, list, etc.

-Galois is released under BSD-3-Clause license.
+Galois is released under article BSD-3-Clause license.

 Building Galois